David Holden (journalist): Career

-Homicide
+Murder

-When the peace talks were announced, Holden came off a leave to attend them.
-He flew into Cairo several days earlier to cover the peace talks being initiated by Anwar Sadat, the Egyptian president, with Israel.
-Since the Six-Day War in 1967 it had occupied the Egyptian province of Sinai.
+When the peace talks were announced, Holden came off leave to attend them.
+He flew into Cairo several days early to cover the peace talks being initiated by Anwar Sadat, the Egyptian president, with Israel.
+Since the Six-Day War in 1967, Israel had occupied the Egyptian province of Sinai.
 Sadat was acting independently from the rest of the Arab world.

-Since 1971, Sadat had been reducing relations with the USSR and had closed the cultural centres of the Soviet Union, East Germany, Hungary and Czechoslovakia.
-He called a conference to be convened at Mena House in Cairo from 14 December onward, for the meetings which would bring Israeli officials and their entourages, including security personnel, officially into an Arab country for the first time.
+Since 1971, Sadat had been reducing relations with the USSR and had closed the cultural centres of the Soviet Union, East Germany, Hungary, and Czechoslovakia.
+He called for a conference to be convened at Mena House in Cairo from 14 December onward, for the meetings which would bring Israeli officials and their entourages, including security personnel, officially into an Arab country for the first time.

 Holden decided to pay a quick visit to Israel, which still had no diplomatic or commercial relations with any Arab country.
 He flew to Amman.
 As Time magazine reported: "Holden told friends in Amman that he was going to make a detour to Jerusalem on his way [back] to Cairo.
 'Haven't been there for years,' he said.
 'I guess they consider me public enemy No. 1'.

 After Holden failed to contact his home office as agreed from the hotel where he had booked to stay, The Sunday Times became concerned.
-His body was found beside a road near a building site not far from the airport, “stripped of all means of identification”, so it was taken to the Cairo morgue.
-Officials finally discovered and claimed it on 10 December.
+On 7 December 1977, his body was found beside a road near a building site not far from the airport, “stripped of all means of identification”, so it was taken to the Cairo morgue.
+Police concluded that the victim "had died of a gunshot wound in the back earlier that morning."
+British officials finally discovered Holden's identity and claimed the body on 10 December.